ManideepBangaru/Julia-Journey/README.md

 # Julia-Journey
 Learning Julia for the Future \
-Also Covers Plotting through PlotlyJS
+Plotting through PlotlyJS has been added

 Same will be added as lessons in my blog - www.rapidaccelerate.com/blog